 Read through them with an open mind.
 See if one or more are familiar.
 If more than one is all too familiar, try to find the one you use the most.
 If you have a long history using a victim mindset, you’ll likely use more than one strategy.

 It’s important that you know your Enneagram Personality Profile type and instinctual stack.
 If you don’t know what this is, review our reference section for the source of these questionnaires.

-Then, find the Enneagram personality type that it corresponds with your victim typology.
-Compare this to your Ennegram profile.
+Then, find the Enneagram personality type that corresponds with your victim typology.
+Compare this to your Enneagram profile.
 Is this your main type or the type at the point of disintegration?
 If so, you a probable starting point for your inner work.
 These unhealthy coping mechanisms can overlap or used together with others.
 And, so you may find your variation on these themes.

 1. Decision Paralysis

 You give in or refuse to contribute to making the big decisions.
 If the major decision is wrong, you didn’t make it.
 If it was correct, you didn’t get to let your opinion be a part of the winning formula.
 It’s giving up control to be the victim.

 So, if you are a type 8 challenger, this would be the least likely thing for you to do.
 You are normally decisive.
 So, by not deciding, it turns you into the victim.
 If you are a type 2 helper, then if this typology resonates, this is your direction of disintegration at type 8.
 This is when you take control and become domineering, even hostile.